How proposed capital gains tax changes could have impacted your life insurance

 Jordan Lavin

-A big tax hike just came into effect in Canada and believe it or not, it could have implications for your life insurance policy.
-Changes to the way capital gains are taxed could mean you no longer have enough insurance coverage, especially if you own a large asset like a family cottage.
+A possible big tax hike was considered for Canadians, and believe it or not, it would have implications for your life insurance policy.
+The proposed changes to the way capital gains are taxed could mean you no longer have enough insurance coverage, especially if you own a large asset like a family cottage.

-What are the changes and what do they have to do with insurance?
+What are the proposed changes, and what do they have to do with insurance?
 Keep reading to find out.

 Key takeaways on capital gains tax changes & your life insurance